 Stop off at Llandrindod Wells for the Victorian spa town experience.
 Enjoy a day ambling around the town’s history trail, visiting the Radnorshire Museum, the Cycling Museum, and paddle boating on the lake.
 Follow up by chilling out in the Victorian-built Metropole Hotel’s Rock Spa.
 Quackers Play Barn in nearby Newbridge-on-Wye is perfect for entertaining the kids.

-Just down the line is Builth Road station, for Builth Wells, however it is a couple of miles out of Builth so you may need to get a taxi to the town.
+Just down the line is Builth Road station, for Builth Wells, however it is a couple of miles out of Builth so you may need to get a taxi or a bus to the town.
 Builth is known for the Royal Welsh Agricultural Show every July, but there’s plenty to do all year round.
 Llangammarch Wells is a small spa town, now popular for fishing and outdoors activities.
 Walkers, horse riders and cyclists can access the Epynt Way from here.

 Once you get to Llandovery town centre, you’ll discover welcoming hostelries and independent shops full of local produce.
 Llandovery Museum and Visitor Gateway is a great place to visit, and Llandovery Castle is a short walk away.